delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Where the further right they are, the longer it takes.
 Big O notation uses these functions to describe algorithm efficiency.

 Log is called a logarithm (typically in base 2 binary but can differ).
 I shan't explain the logistics of logarithms for someone has already done it far better than I can.
-You do not need to watch the whole video, perhaps just the first two minutes.
+You do not need to watch the whole video, just the first two minutes.

 https://www.youtube.com/watch?v=ZIwmZ9m0byI